 Even if you entered teaching with a master’s degree, an MA+90 credits lane on the pay scale example above can be a huge difference in financial security for families.

 Some districts offer professional development funds to further your education.
-The amount is never enough to cover your entire program, so you will rely on student loans or your paycheck to move up the pay scale.
+The amount is rarely enough to cover your entire program, however.
+So you’ll typically need to rely on student loans or your paycheck to move up the pay scale.

 While you may have spent four to six years in college, your teacher salary will only increase if you continue to pursue education while teaching.
 Thankfully, most teachers are lifelong learners.